 The calculator on the Australian Taxation Office website will be able to guide you.

-If you would like to review your accommodation needs, consider contacting the Off-Campus Housing Service at Student Life, who can assist you to find affordable and suitable housing.
+If you would like to review your accommodation needs, consider contacting the Off-Campus Housing Service who can assist you to find affordable and suitable housing.